filakhtov/gentoo-use-docs/app-editors/vim.md

 It is safe to disable this flag if there is no need for LUA scripting support.

-### luajit
-Pass the `--enable-luajit` option to the configure script.
-Only makes sense if the `lua` flag is enabled.
-Change interpreter from Lua to LuaJIT (a Just-In-Time compiler for Lua).

-It is recommended to enable this flag together with the `lua` flag as it provides performance benefits.
-Otherwise, it should be disabled.

 ### minimal
 Change a value of the `--with-features` option from a `huge` to a `tiny`.
 Ignore all other flags and disable them by default.
 Build a very minimalistic `vim` version.